maceyjshort/github-slideshow/_posts/0000-01-02-maceyjshort.md

 layout: slide
 title: "Welcome to our Macey's slide!"
 ---

-This is my new edited file
+This is my awesome slide
 Use the left arrow to go back!